-When a crime is committed on federal property, that crime can be elevated to a federal charge—even if it would normally be pursued at the state or local level.
+When a crime is committed on federal property, that crime can be elevated to a federal charge, even if it would normally be pursued at the state or local level.
 Unfortunately, federal property crimes are much more severe than the state equivalent.
 The result can be a seemingly minor offense turning into a serious felony with a lifetime of repercussions.

 Unfortunately, this legal doctrine is maintained even when the crime in question had nothing to do with the government.
-For example, simple graffiti on the back wall of a federal courthouse would be punished as a federal offense, even if it was not anti-government and didn’t seek to attack the U.S. in any way.
+For example, simple graffiti on the back wall of a federal courthouse would be punished as a federal offense.
+A federal charge would be brought even if the graffiti was not anti-government and didn’t seek to attack the U.S. in any way.

-For example, the goal of theft at a federal facility may be to simply steal a small, inexpensive object—but it is still treated as a crime against the U.S. government.
+For example, the goal of theft at a federal facility may be to simply steal a small, inexpensive object.
+However, it is still treated as a crime against the U.S. government.
 In some cases, even neglecting to pay for an envelope at the post office could count as a federal crime.

 Federal property can include: